 A Detour in the Story

-This hiccup became evidently relevant when Pharaoh apparently wanted to make Sarah one of his harem because of that lie, and the household became plagued because of it.
-Pharaoh ultimately decided to send them away with a few parting gifts, one of them being Hagar, Sarah's maidservant who later would become the mother of Ishmael through Abraham.
+This seemingly harmless lie became evidently relevant when Pharaoh wanted to make Sarah one of his harem because of that lie, and the household became plagued because of it.
+Pharaoh ultimately decided to send them away with a few parting gifts, one of them being Hagar, Sarah's maidservant, who later would become the mother of Ishmael through Abraham.

 God led thee these forty years in the wilderness, to humble thee, and to prove thee, to know what was in thine heart